Conjugacy theorems for loop reductive group schemes and Lie algebras: The correspondence between MAD subalgebras and maximal split tori

 We now recall that $Z_{{\dg}_R}(h)=Z_{{\dg}_R}(\mm)$ since $h=v\in \mm$ is a generic vector.
 Since the center of $Z_{{\dg}_R}(h)$ is contained in $\dh_R$ and since $\mm$ is contained in the center of its centralizer we have $\mm\subset \dh_R$.
 Applying Lemma~\ref{Srationality} then shows that $\mm\subset \dh$.
 Thus we have reduced the general case to the previous one. \end{proof}

 \begin{proposition} If $\mm$ is an AD subalgebra of $\gg$ then $Z_{\GG}(\mm)$ is a reductive $R$--group. \end{proposition}

-\begin{proof} Since $Z_{\GG}(\mm)$ is flat and also finitely presented over $R$ the differential criteria for smoothness shows that $Z_{\GG}(\mm)$ is in fact smooth over $R$ because of Lemma \ref{fibers}.
-Thus $Z_{\GG}(\mm)$ is affine and smooth over $R$ with geometric fibers which are (connected) reductive groups in the usual sense (this last again by Lemma \ref{fibers}).
+\begin{proof} Since $Z_{\GG}(\mm)$ is flat and also finitely presented over $R$ the differential criteria for smoothness shows that $Z_{\GG}(\mm)$ is in fact smooth over $R$ because of Proposition \ref{fibers}.
+Furthermore, geometric fibers of $Z_{\GG}(\mm)$ are (connected) reductive groups in the usual sense (this last again by Proposition \ref{fibers}).
 By definition $Z_{\GG}(\mm)$ is a reductive $R$--group. \end{proof}